mtkimmins/LTSDM_hack/README.md

 UPDATE:
 I was anticipating that the second dump set would be just as convoluted.
 However, all 5 copies were exactly the same when I diffed them!
 Horray!
 Further to my surprise, the second dump and the refined first dump were also exactly the same!
 Such a sigh of relief...
 I now have evidence to suggest that I have purified the cartridge data for "Big Shark, Little Shark, Baby Shark" and purged the noise out.
 Now I must complete another 10-fold gold standard, then diff the 10-fold gold-standards to see what is truly different between each cartridge.
+The next one on my list is the "Tawny,Scrawny Lion," and its such a mess -- so much noise to sort through.
+Luckily, I may be able to simply delete quite a few of the differences as they will be point mutations of one file only.
+I hope its that simple...

 ___
 ___